Path#

 - get_closest_point(point: Point, threshold: float) tuple[bool, PathPoint, float]#

-Computes the closest point on the path to the given point and sets the
+Computes the closest point on the path to the given point.

 - Parameters: